 - Cartons, essentially juice boxes for water, are a newer product on the market.
-The boxes are lined with is a combination of different materials melded together (plastic, cardboard, and small amounts of aluminum) to prevent leakage.
-They often have more plastic in them than a water bottle.
-Americans don’t have access to a recycling plant than can handle the separation of the plastic and aluminum lining.
+The boxes are lined with a combination of different materials melded together (plastic, cardboard, and small amounts of aluminum) to prevent leakage.
+Americans don’t have access to a recycling plant that can handle the separation of the plastic and aluminum lining.
 The extra packaging material also increases both the input costs of manufacturing and the energy required to transport the materials.

 This chart reveals that plastic bottles—perhaps surprisingly—have the least environmental impact to produce.